Optical Dissolved Oxygen Cap Quality

 A example of sensor health information provided by ArcAir

-The sensor cap combination will perform reliably within published specifications within the “Excellent” and “Good” range, however may start to lose measurement robustness as cap quality continues to decrease.
-Lower cap quality sensors may experience more drift, have a lower stability signal, and require more frequent calibrations in order to maintain accurate measurement.
-At 35% cap quality, a continuous warning will be outputted by the Visiferm sensor, advising replacement.
-This is the recommended cap quality percent for replacement of the ODO cap outlined in the Hamilton Visiferm DO Manual.
+The sensor cap combination will perform reliably within published specifications within the “Excellent” and “Good” range, however may start to lose measurement robustness as quality indicator continues to decrease.
+At lower quality indicator, the sensor ODO Cap combination may experience more drift, have a lower stability signal, and require more frequent calibrations in order to maintain accurate measurement.
+At 35% quality indicator, a continuous warning will be output by the VisiFerm sensor, advising replacement.
+This is the recommended quality indicator percent for replacement of the ODO cap (or sensor) outlined in the Hamilton VisiFerm DO Manual.

-Some customers may replace ODO caps as part of a preventative maintenance program before reaching 35% cap quality.
-Choosing when to replace the cap is dependent upon individual needs and process variables.
+Some customers may replace ODO caps as part of a preventative maintenance program before reaching 35% quality indicator.
+Choosing when to replace the quality indicator is dependent upon individual needs and process variables.

 - Download our white paper on Measurement Challenges of Optical DO Measurement.